 Westchester County is known for its good schools, picturesque golf courses, and cul de sac communities that are the glamorous gateway to the world’s most famous city.
 It’s also known for something else.

 From crimes of passion that spawned drippingly melodramatic TV movies, to famous, beautiful jetsetters offing other beautiful jetsetters, to some of the most disturbing, grisly, serial killings the world has ever known, Westchester County has a killer reputation when it comes to murder.
-Here are the 10 most famous county homicides, ranked in order of notoriety.
+Here are the 10 most famous Westchester homicides, ranked in order of notoriety.

 10. A Dollar, a Dream, and a Murder

 In 1990, Gjelosh Rukaj, then a 37-year-old immigrant from Albania, plunked down his dollar for a Lotto ticket and won $17.5 million.
 Next came the big house in Rye, the wealthy lifestyle, and a love affair with a 25-year-old married woman, Rigaletta Nikc.
 The illicit lovers had a tumultuous, fiery relationship, which produced a daughter and eventually resulted in Nikc attempting to take out a restraining order against Rukaj.